mchau24/Coffee-Blend-Optimisation-with-Linear-Programming/README.md

 5. Nutty notes (S) limited to a maximum of 20%.

 ### Solution and Analysis
-Using linear programming, the optimal blend consists of:
+Using linear programming (Excel Solver), the optimal blend consists of:
 - **Supremo**: 11.8%
 - **Peaberry**: 82.3%
 - **Guatemalan**: 5.9%